w-tv/cicero-dev/README.md

 All Code Is Liability.
 ACIL.
 I'm constantly trying to engineer myself out of a job.
 Unfortunately, it is very difficult.

+All Email Is Spam.
+AEIS. —Alex Chang

+All Type-ignores Are Errors.
+ATAE.
+(Usually errors in the typechecker that aren't worth the time to fix.
+Or maybe in your code, but also not worth.)

 ## Random little problem

 Occasionally, about 1 in 20 times or so, this project will fail to launch because an internal component of a dependency throws an indecipherable error.
 This is from pytz and probably a fault of the databrick python sql connector.
 BUG-WORKAROUND: just reboot the process.
 Further development: actually, this might be a result of the email being None sometimes, on subsidiary pages, which the database doesn't like?
 Perhaps.